YangLab/CIRCexplorer2/docs/tutorial/pipeline.md

 ### Features

 * It relies on existing gene annotations, and it only reports circular RNAs owning exactly the same boundaries with existing gene annotations.
-This criterion enable this pipeline to have high accuracy in circular RNA prediction.
+This criterion enables this pipeline to have high accuracy in circular RNA prediction.
 If you want to identify circular RNAs with inaccurate boundaries, please see more information of [annotate module](../modules/annotate.md), but it may induce many false positives.
 * It supports multiple aligners ([TopHat2](http://ccb.jhu.edu/software/tophat/index.shtml)/[TopHat-Fusion](http://ccb.jhu.edu/software/tophat/fusion_index.html), [STAR](https://github.com/alexdobin/STAR), [segemehl](http://www.bioinf.uni-leipzig.de/Software/segemehl) and [MapSplice](http://www.netlab.uky.edu/p/bioinfo/MapSplice2)).
 * It is very convenient.
 You only need to run two simple commands to complete this pipeline without any additional manipulations, and CIRCexplorer2 would prepare all you need in following circular RNA analysis.
 * It is sufficient for general circular RNA identification.